simrenbasra/simrenbasra/README.md

 Welcome to my GitHub profile!

 I’m passionate about data science and love diving into data to uncover insights and tackle challenging problems.
-I work with statistical analysis, machine learning and data visualization techniques.
+I work with statistical analysis, machine learning and data visualisation techniques.
 Check out my projects to see how I’m using these skills!

 ## 🚀 About Me
 - 🎓 **Education**: Bachelors Computer Science from University of Sheffield.